modmore/docs/en/01_Commerce/v1/75_Developer/Guides/01_Bootstrapping_a_Module.md

 ## Building a Transport Package

 When you're done with your extension, you can build it into a transport package to share it with others.
-The provided build script in `_build/build.transport.php` covers system settings (see `_build/data/settings.php`), a requirements validator, the files in your core directory (to also include assets, uncomment lines 91-94), and your license, readme, and changelog files.
+The provided build script in `_build/build.transport.php` covers system settings (see `_build/data/settings.php`), a requirements validator, the files in your core directory, and your license, readme, and changelog files.

-If you need to include other data, like snippets or other elements, you can [learn more about build scripts in the MODX documentation](https://docs.modx.com/revolution/2.x/developing-in-modx/advanced-development/package-management/creating-a-3rd-party-component-build-script).
+If you need to include other data, like snippets or other elements, you can [learn more about build scripts in the MODX documentation](https://docs.modx.org/current/en/extending-modx/transport-packages/build-script).

-(If you prefer to use MyComponent, GitPackageManagement, or other build tools, you are of course free to do so.
-Make sure to include the `_build/resolves/loadmodules.resolver.php` resolver if you build any other way.)
+Make sure to read through the build script, as it has some commented out parts to help you with some common building needs.

 After you built a package and wrote some documentation, you can upload it to MODX.com to share with others.
+Let us know when you've done that, and we'd be more than happy to [list it with the available Commerce extensions](https://www.modmore.com/commerce/extensions/).

 If you're looking to release your extension as a paid extra and can guarantee support and continued development, then we'd also be happy to discuss a potential release on modmore.com.

+(If you prefer to use MyComponent, GitPackageManagement, or other build tools, you are of course free to do so.
+Make sure to include the `_build/resolves/loadmodules.resolver.php` resolver if you build any other way.
+If you'd like to potentially have your extra released on modmore.com, we do strongly recommend keeping the provided build script, as that is set up to support our package provider.)

 ## Support